 The Forty Acres Pharmacy, operated by the College of Pharmacy, is permanently closed at of August 3, 2021 and transferred pharmacy services to H-E-B Pharmacy located in the Health Transformation Building.

 If you do not have another preference for the pharmacy at which you want to pick up your prescription medication, UHS will submit your prescription to the H-E-B Pharmacy in the Health Transformation Building.
-This pharmacy offers free on-campus delivery services at designated pick-up points, if requested.
 However, UT Austin students can have their prescriptions filled at the pharmacy of their choice.

 The prescription process starts in the doctor's office.